 Uncommon herbs provide a platform for distinctive flavors.
 ACF chefs—61 percent of them—voted uncommon herbs a top food trend.
 Chervil, lovage, lemon balm and papalo are just some spices mentioned that can create differentiated flavor profiles and pique diners’ interests.

 61 PERCENT: Authentic global flavors

 Authentic global flavors are all the rage today.
 Many consumers look to taste the world through their dining and eating choices.
 Fast-casual Indian concept Rasa just opened in the Capitol Riverfront, making Indian cuisine more approachable in the Nation’s Capital Area.
 Diners are attracted to roadside Mexican eateries and taqueria, and more consumers are looking to savor cuisines from afar.
 Chefs are helping bring these tastes and concepts to reality as demand for them heighten and 61 percent of ACF chefs indicate it is a top trend.
-Indian, North African, Thai, Korean and Southeast Asian Island cuisines have been identified as top global flavors, per an article on trends in Eatery Pulse News.
+Indian, North African, Thai, Korean and Southeast Asian Island cuisines have been identified as top global flavors.

 60 PERCENT: Global spices

 With a heightened interest in authentic global cuisine, comes a desire for a variety of global spices.
 Research from the National Restaurant Association points to increased demand for harissa, curry, peri peri, ras el hanout and shichimi.
 Additionally, chili peppers used outside the United States and different types of spicy flavor profiles from abroad are also experiencing their moment in the spotlight thanks for a strong interest in the flavor profiles imported from different regions of the world.
 Shishito peppers and spicy Korean chicken preparations are examples.
 Some 60 percent of ACF chefs voted global spices a hot food trend.

 For more information about the publisher of this restaurant news site, click here.